 The treatment protocol developed at our clinic is described below:

 An OCT scan is performed to confirm a diagnosis of skin cancer - a biopsy is generally not required.
 The scan will show the precise depth of the cancer down to 1/100th of a millimetre (see the image above).
 Other aspects of the tumour (that are recognisable on OCT) will determine if biphasic photodynamic treatment is suitable.

 A special photosensitising cream is applied to the tumour and this is left under a dressing for a few hours.
 The ingredient in the cream will be converted to a light-activated molecule which selectively accumulates in skin cancer cells.

 Two types of intense light source will then be used to illuminate the area ("biphasic activation"):

-The skin will then flush and this can be a problem as extra blood and haemoglobin will interfere with the passage of light to the tumour cells.
+The skin will then flush and this can be a problem as extra blood will interfere with the passage of light to the tumour cells.
 This is the point when the light source is switched to an intense pulsed light device (IPL).
 Additional high fluence light is then delivered with mechanical pressure onto the skin.
 The mechanical pressure is in order to drain the skin of blood whilst light is being delivered.
 Removing blood at the tumour site will dramatically increase the passage of light to tumour cells.
 This second phase of light takes less than 30 seconds to complete.
 This is demonstrated in the video below.